-No clear trend with pupils identified as SIMD 1 and 2.
+- No clear trend with pupils identified as SIMD 1 and 2.
 In fact, the postcode AB10 hides where the poverty really is.
-For example, pupils in SIMD 7, not SIMD 1 and 2 from our local knowledge can present as living with significant economic barriers.
-This can lead to, for example, to poorer % attendance.
-We also note that anxiety and mental health issues can pose significant challenges for young people.
-An analysis of AAA SQA arrangements point to an increased number of additional arrangements being made for young people suffering from anxiety.

-Young people with English as an Additional Language (EAL) make up 1 in 5 learners within our school population.
+For example, pupils in SIMD 7, nor SIMD 1 and 2 from our local knowledge can present as living with significant economic barriers. - Poorer % attendance due to a chaotic home life. - Anxiety and mental health issues (waiting lists increase year on year with young people seeking support, the School Nurse and Pupil Support staff are finding it difficult to meet this growing need.
+This links to concerns about resilience.
+An analysis of AAA SQA arrangements point to an increased number of additional arrangements being made for young people suffering from anxiety. - Young people with English as an Additional Language (EAL) make up 1 in 5 learners within our school population.
 An increasing number enrol with no English at all and acquiring this in time for presentation for Senior Phase examinations is a real issue.
-Support for these young people and their families requires further investigation.
-One young person has been identified as in need of a specialist provision and is within SIMD 2 and in receipt of FSM.

-A curriculum and learning experience for young people working at CfE second level and moving on to National 3 or 4 within S4 and then National 5 within S5 is where our real gap is.
+Support for these young people and their families requires further investigation. - One young person has been identified as in need of a specialist provision and is within SIMD 2 and in receipt of FSM. - A curriculum and learning experiences for young people working at CfE second level and moving on to National 3 or 4 within S4 and then National 5 within S5 is where our real gap is.
 This is backed up by attainment data for Maths and English in S5.
-The biggest dip is in National 5 S5 attainment is in Maths and English.
+The biggest dip is in National 5 S5 attainment in Maths and English.
 We are very successful in ensuring pupils achieve National 4 by the end of S4 but the same young people find the transition to National 5 in S5 challenging.
-We are exploring a two year National 5 course for these learners and partnership options with NESCol.
+We are exploring two year National 5 course for these learners and partnership options with NESCol.

-\Identified areas for PEF Funding 2018-19 identified from our self-evaluation:
+Identified areas for PEF Funding 2018-19 identified from our self-evaluation:

-Assertive mentoring to support young people on a 1-1 basis and create individual action plans.

-Study support materials and homework/revision classes (this has been requested by young people).

-Partial payment of school counsellor (1 day of the three days).

-Youth worker hours to support targeted young people.
+- Assertive mentoring to support young people on a 1-1 basis and create individual action plans. - Study support materials and homework/revision classes (this has been requested by young people). - Partial payment of school counsellor (1 day of the three days). - Youth worker hours to support targeted young people.

-\Please refer to detail of areas identified for Pupil Equity Funding in Improvement Plan Priority 2 - Closing the attainment gap between the most and least disadvantaged children / young people in Aberdeen Grammar School
+Please refer to detail of areas identified for Pupil Equity Funding in Improvement Plan Priority 2 - Closing the attainment gap between the most and least disadvantaged children / young people in Aberdeen Grammar School

-QI 1.2 Leadership of Learning 2018-19 Professional Engagement and Collegiate Working - Leadership at all Levels

-Whole School Initiatives E.g. Working Group; Pupil Groups; Leader(s)

-Promoted and Unpromoted Staff

-Emma Williams (PT Faculty, English)

-Jenny Smith (PT Faculty, Maths)

-Sandra O'Rourke (DHT)

-Lauren Bruce (PTPS)

-Matthew Foster (PT Project DyW)

-Kristine Donohoe (Business and ICT)

-Mary McPhail (Chemistry)

-Janet Adams (DHT)

-Alison Murison (HT)

-Adam Douglas (Physics)

-Ryan Robertson (PTPS)
+QI 1.2 Leadership of Learning 2018-19 Professional Engagement and Collegiate Working - Leadership at all Levels Whole School Initiatives E.g. Working Group;Pupil Groups;Leader(s)Maintenance AreasPromoted and Unpromoted Staff ASG Literacy Working Group ASG Numeracy Working Group ASG Assessment Working Group Assertive Mentoring Emma Williams (PT Faculty, English) Jenny Smith (PT Faculty, Maths) Sandra O'Rourke (DHT) Lauren Bruce (PTPS) Developing the Young Workforce (DyW) Matthew Foster (PT Project DyW) ICT Christine Donohoe (Business and ICT) Mentoring Violence Protection (MVP) Mary McPhail (Chemistry) Tutor System Janet Adams (DHT) Celebrating Achievement Alison Murison (HT) Outdoor Learning Adam Douglas (Physics) Activities Week Ryan Robertson (PTPS)

+S6 Leadership Opportunities

+House Council

-S6 Leadership Opportunities PTPS to be confirmed House Council Janet Adams (DHT) Charity Lianne Smith (Humanities) TLC Planning Group Home learning Anne Bell(DHT)
+Charity Lianne Smith (Humanities)

+TLC Planning Group Home learning

+School show